antoniobust/PathMan/README.md

 # PathMan
+** Work in Progress **
-Path man is an Android app that helps visualize how path finding algorithms work
+Path man is an Android app that helps visualize how path finding algorithms work.